This post contains affiliate links.

-These vegetarian tacos combine roasted cubes of sweet potato and black beans with a tasty homemade adobo sauce!
-Easy and quick to make, the sweet potato and black beans cook first on a baking sheet in the oven.
-Once the veggie taco filling is ready, spoon it into tortillas and top with adobo sauce, plus other optional toppings.
+These sweet potato and black bean tacos are easy and quick to make!
+Cook the veggie filling first on a baking sheet in the oven.
+Once it’s ready, spoon it into tortillas and top with adobo sauce, plus other optional toppings.
 A healthy vegetarian dinner, ready within just 45 minutes!

 Tacos are a staple in our house.
 You have your dairy, your fruits, veggies, grains, and your tacos.
 So it’s a wonder that it took us this long to put two of our favorite ingredients – sweet potatoes and black beans – into a taco!